 PanelsPanels are programming that is more informative than hands on.
 They can provide you with information about a range of subjects, from anime to video games, to what it’s like to go to Japan and how you can get there too.
 Someone might run a panel on the hero archetypes in the anime Tiger & Bunny or the validity of battle strategies implemented in Attack on Titan.
 Panels cover a wide variety of subjects, both fun and informative.

-Panel Applications for Sangawa 2017 are now open!
+Panel Applications for Sangawa 2017 are now closed.

 Why should I submit a Panel for Sangawa Project 2017?

 Sangawa Project 2017 Panel Reimbursement Policy